Octops/gameserver-ingress-controller/README.md

 Check the [examples](examples) folder for a full Fleet manifest that uses the `Path` routing mode.

 ## How it works
-When a gameserver is created by Agones, either as part of a Fleet or a stand-alone deployment, the gameserver ingress controller will handle the provisioning of a couple of resources.
+When a game server is created by Agones, either as part of a Fleet or a stand-alone deployment, the Octops controller will handle the provisioning of a couple of resources.

-It will use the information present in the gameserver annotations and metadata to create the required Ingress and dependencies.
+It will use the information present in the game server annotations and metadata to create the required Ingress and dependencies.

 Below is an example of a manifest that deploys a Fleet using the `Domain` routing mode:
 ```yaml